vitessio/website/content/en/docs/22.0/reference/compatibility/mysql-compatibility.md

 # Workload

 By default, Vitess applies strict limitations on execution time and row counts, often referred to as OLTP mode:
- - These parameters can be tweaked with queryserver-config-query-timeout, queryserver-config-transaction-timeout, and others on vttablet.
+ - These parameters can be tweaked with `queryserver-config-query-timeout`, `queryserver-config-transaction-timeout`, and [others](../programs/vttablet) on vttablet.
  - You can switch to OLAP mode by issuing:

 ```sql